Famosi/Duckietown-AI-Driving-Olympics/README.md

 ## Overview

 The approach is to build an `expert` and use it to collect data.
-Collected data are used to train a neural network and build a model to predict which action to take.
+Collected data are pairs `<observation, action>` used to train a neural network and build a model to predict which action to take.
 The `expert`, at each step, produces a prediction tree and takes the action that maximize the reward.

 You can see here below the `expert` running: